Skip to main content

 Detoxing from Xanax Correctly

-Detox is the mechanism that allows your body to cleanse itself of chemicals.
+Detox is the mechanism by which the body cleanses itself of chemicals.
 Gradual tapering is far more efficient than stopping cold turkey, so a clinical support team and medical supervision are vital for reducing discomfort and increasing outcomes.

 This is why we provide round-the-clock medically supervised Xanax detox—however, our staff approach detox from a therapeutic standpoint, too.
 For example, they may seek counseling to help calm a patient’s anxiety.